Skip to main content

 Build your expertise on the legal and practical aspects of contemporary sporting disputes.

-The Centre for Commercial Law Studies, Queen Mary University of London, is pleased to offer a new Executive Education course on International Sports Arbitration.
+The Centre for Commercial Law Studies, Queen Mary University of London, is pleased to offer an Executive Education course on International Sports Arbitration.
 Designed for legal practitioners and those wishing to develop a better understanding of modern-day sporting disputes arising out of professional and elite sporting competitions and environments.

 Key information